vaibhav174/rock-paper-scissors/README.md

 ## 4) Run
 Run the project by running play.py and enjoy.

-#### Future updates may include scoring capablities right now this project does not have scoring capablities.
+#### Future updates may include scoring capabilities right now this project does not have scoring capabilities.